Vacation rentals in Mackinac Island

 Mackinac Island, a former Ojibwe trading center and French and British military base, evolved into a popular vacation destination after the U.S. government took it over in 1812.
 Located on Lake Huron between Michigan’s Upper and Lower Peninsulas, the tiny island may be best known for banning cars and making fudge — if there’s a connection between the two, you’ll have to make it yourself.
 You can stay overnight here or return to the mainland to sleep in towns such as Mackinaw City, Petoskey, or Harbor Springs.
 During the day, many visitors rent bikes and coaches to circle the eight-mile-long perimeter.
 There are enough outdoor activities, such as hiking, kayaking, and golf, to keep you occupied for several days.
 Or simply spend a few hours perusing the shops in the Victorian downtown and the historical sites.

-Top things to do in Mackinac Island
+What are the top things to do in Mackinac Island?

 Mackinac Island State Park